tm3023/Bitoin-UKF/README.md

 This downloads the last 5 years of BTC-USD daily prices from Yahoo Finance via `yfinance` and computes log-returns.
-The filter and MLE code are identical — the only difference is the absence of a `h_true` ground-truth series (unavailable for real data), so the "True vol" line is omitted from plots.
+The filter and MLE code are
+identical: the only difference is the absence of a `h_true` ground-truth series (unavailable for real data), so the "True vol" line is omitted from plots.